Bentley Continental GT: Continental Supersports (2009–2011)

 In February 2009, Bentley announced a limited production of the Bentley Continental Supersports.
 The car was unveiled at the 2009 Geneva Motor Show, announced by Jay Leno, to be available in autumn 2009 worldwide, followed by FlexFuel-compatible models in North America by summer 2010.

-The first Bentley capable of running on both petrol (gasoline) and biofuel (E85 ethanol), its 6.0 litre W12 engine is rated at 630 PS at 6,000 rpm and 800 Nm at 1,700–5,600 rpm – using either fuel.
+The first Bentley capable of running on both motor spirit and biofuel (E85 ethanol), its 6.0 litre W12 engine is rated at 630 PS at 6,000 rpm and 800 Nm at 1,700–5,600 rpm – using either fuel.
 The car can accelerate from 0 to 100 km/h in 3.7 seconds and 0 to 160 km/h in 8.9 seconds, with a top speed of 330 km/h.
-This makes it the fastest and the most powerful production Bentley ever at the time of production.
-The Supersports is already known as the best handling Bentley.
+This made it the fastest and the most powerful production Bentley ever at the time of production.
+The Supersports was already known as the best handling Bentley.
 Bentley says the Supersports can deliver 1.29 g forces on a 300 ft skid pad, as compared to its sibling the Continental GT speed, which can perform up to 0.98 g forces on a 300 ft skid pad.

-It includes a revised ZF 6HP26A tiptronic automatic with a "Quickshift" system that reduces shift times by 50%, and enables double downshifts.
+It includes a revised ZF 6HP 28A tiptronic automatic with a "Quickshift" system that reduces shift times by 50%, and enables double downshifts.
 The car uses a Torsen T-3 centre differential for the 40:60 rear-biased torque split for the four-wheel drive system.
-Other changes include revised Continuous Damping Control (CDC), 20-inch lightweight alloy wheels (with increased 25 mm offset on rear wheels) with 275/35 ZR20 Pirelli Ultra High Performance tires, advanced Bosch Electronic Stability Programme (ESP) with switchable Dynamic Mode, Carbon fibre-reinforced Silicon Carbide (C/SiC) ceramic disc brakes (claimed to be the largest brakes ever fitted to a production car at the time of production), 110 kg weight saving over Continental GT Speed and an automatic retractable spoiler (deploys at 80 km/h).
+Other changes include revised Continuous Damping Control (CDC), 20-inch lightweight alloy wheels (with increased 25 mm offset on rear wheels) with 275/35 ZR20 Pirelli Ultra High Performance tyres, advanced Bosch Electronic Stability Programme (ESP) with switchable Dynamic Mode, Carbon fibre-reinforced Silicon Carbide (C/SiC) ceramic disc brakes (claimed to be the largest brakes ever fitted to a production car at the time of production), 110 kg weight saving over Continental GT Speed and an automatic retractable spoiler (deploys at 80 km/h).

 The US model has an MSRP of approximately US$270,000, with early vehicles not having E85 capability, which would be available in summer of 2010 for the US market.

 Continental Supersports Convertible (2010–2011)

 The Continental Supersports Convertible is a convertible version of the Continental Supersports coupe.
-It features a revised version of the ZF 6HP26 transmission with "Quickshift," cutting shift times by 50% and enabling double downshifts.
+It features a revised version of the ZF 6HP 26 transmission with "Quickshift," cutting shift times by 50% and enabling double downshifts.
 The convertible also gets new, lightweight 20-inch alloy wheels that are 22 lb lighter than the standard wheel.

 The vehicle was unveiled at the 2010 Geneva Motor Show.
 The US model went on sale in Summer of 2010 for $280,400.